 The roasted potatoes recipe is the most popular in many countries.
-You can cook it for breakfast, lunch, and dinner, and serve roasted, boiled, or baked.
-When they say potatoes they immediately remember about starch and forget about other useful substances.
+You can cook it for breakfast, lunch, and dinner, and serve it roasted, boiled, or baked.

 Directions